Tenant fees act 2019

 When all of that goes ahead, it will remain to be seen what happens in terms of rent prices and letting arrangements.
 If, as some people have argued, it leads to a rise in rental costs for tenants, the policy could end up backfiring on the government.
 However, there is no certainty that this is what will happen just yet.
 It could be the case that tenants end up better off, but it’s impossible to predict what those outcomes will be just yet.
 The government will want to make sure that they don’t end up angering renters, who make up an increasingly large segment of the electorate.

-There has been some research which found that landlords in Scotland were not likely to increase rental costs after the ban.
+There has been some research that found that landlords in Scotland were not likely to increase rental costs after the ban.
 This research was carried out by the charity, Shelter.
 The research was carried out in Scotland because, since 2012, landlords in Scotland have only been allowed to charge for deposits and the ordinary rent.
 Any other costs that arise have to be covered by the landlord, and not the tenant.
 Whether the outcomes will be the same in England and Wales too remains to be seen.
 But many people are pointing to the example of Scotland as a way of showing that these kinds of bans can work.

 It’s certain that landlords will see their profit margins decrease if these bans are written into law.
 Instead of passing the costs on, they will be forced to deal with them alone.
 That doesn’t necessarily mean that the policy is not fairer than the current arrangement, though.
 That’s what tenants and housing charities would claim.
 It’s up to the government to carry out research, consult those affected and decide what the best path forward is.
 When that’s done, we will see which side of the argument was right, and which got it wrong.